ronaldoussoren/altgraph/doc/graph.rst

    Computes the hop distance to all nodes centered around a specified node.

-   First order neighbours are at hop 1, their neigbours are at hop 2 etc.
+   First order neighbours are at hop 1, their neighbours are at hop 2 etc.
    Uses :py:meth:`forw_bfs` or :py:meth:`back_bfs` depending on the value of the forward parameter.